diego-cecatto/monorepo-billing-ai/specification.md

-# Biller Project Specification
+# Payments Project Specification

 ## Overview

-The Biller Project is a project that generates invoices and orders for customers.
-It will be developed using the following technologies:
+The Payments Project is a project that validate the price of yours products accodlyt the composition and expenses, using AI:

 - **Backend**: TypeScript + Node.js
 - **Frontend**: TypeScript + React + React Query